apptentive/apptentive-ios/README.md

 ------------------------------------------------------------------------------------

-Now, whereever you want to launch the Apptentive feedback UI from...
+Now, wherever you want to launch the Apptentive feedback UI:

 1. Include the `ATConnect.h` header file.
 2. Add the following code to whichever method responds to feedback.